arendsee/synder/README.md

  - [ ] make Github wiki
  - [ ] make Github pages site
  - [ ] merge into Win code

+# Theoretical stuff

+I do not know a good way to do these, nor am I certain of their value.

+ - [ ] implement target side scoring
+ - [ ] implement score thresholding
+ - [ ] implement contiguous set scoring